Swetha-Selvaraj/SpamMail-Classifer/README.md

-# Spam e-mail Classifier using Naive Bayes
+# Spam mail Classifier using Naive Bayes

 In this particular project , We classify mails as spam and ham using Natural Language Processing